yoninachmany/decoded-privacy-policies/docs/README.md

 The intersection between the modules is pretty high.
 In sum, here are the measures we are taking for successful quality control and aggregation:

-* Reading privacy policies on our own to understand the task better
+* Reading privacy policies on our own to understand the what questions an ideal policy would answer
 * Coming up with clear checklist items of things we expect to find in privacy policies
 * Gold standard questions with clear qualities marked
-* Choosing reasonable sized paragraphs from privacy policy document
+* Choosing reasonable sized paragraph "chunks" from each privacy policy document
-* Filtering workers who may participate on our HIT to be English speakers
+* Only allowing English speaking workers to participate in our HIT
-* Employing 10 workers on HITs and paying them $0.10 or more depending on our results
+* Employing 10 workers on HITs and paying them $0.10 (the exact amount may change, depending on our results)
 * Using gold standard questions to assess worker quality (mostly done on crowdsourcing platform)
 * Playing with the HIT parameters (length of policy we give to read, number of attributes, number of chunks we have them each do, etc)
-* Potentially moving from Crowdflower to Mechanical Turk to get better results

 ## 2. /src (4 total)
 **Working QC module (2)**